N$^2$M$^2$: Learning Navigation for Arbitrary Mobile Manipulation Motions in Unseen and Dynamic Environments

 { \textit{A$^*$-slerp}} refers to the A$^*$-based motions used during training, as described in \secref{sec:training}. { \textit{A$^*$-fwd}} uses the same end-effector path but generates different desired end-effector orientations: Instead of spherical interpolation, it generates motions in which the end-effector always points in the direction of movement.
 Only when close to the goal, it uses slerp to achieve the desired final end-effector orientation.
 From these motions, we construct the training task, labeled \textit{rnd obstacle}, and a pick\&place (\textit{p\&p}) task in which the agent has to grasp a cereal box from one table and place it down on another table.

 { An \textit{imitation learning system}} learned from a human teacher~\cite{twelsche2017learning}.
 The motions are encoded in a dynamic system following a demonstrated hand trajectory to manipulate a certain object.
 In particular, we use motions to grasp and open a cabinet, grasp and open a drawer and grasp a door handle, push it down and open the door inwards while driving through it.
-This task is particularly challenging as it requires to avoid both the door frame and the moving door, resulting in a highly constrained and narrow navigation task.
+This task is particularly challenging as it requires avoiding both the door frame and the moving door, resulting in a highly constrained and narrow navigation task.
 With \SI{0.89}{m}, the door frame is more narrow than the PR2 base-diagonal of \SI{0.91}{m}.
 The moving door makes the environment dynamic as it changes the free space. \myworries{As these motions encode knowledge on how to interact with the objects, we can use them to enable object manipulations that the agent has not seen in training.}

 { \textit{Spline interpolation}} draws five random waypoints in SE(3) with a distance of \SI{1}{\meter} to \SI{3}{\meter} from the previous and connects them using cubic splines and spherical interpolation.
 This results in arbitrary motions over a total distance of \SI{5}{\meter} to \SI{15}{\meter}.